Firstbeat Life – Improving the wellness solution’s flow with an expert evaluation

 The service includes four key components:

-- Firstbeat Life app for meaningful stress & recovery insights; and
+Firstbeat Life app for meaningful stress & recovery insights.

 Impact-driven collaboration from the first